denten-books/plain-text/1-metaphor.md

 [@laurel_brenda_interface_1986, 67].
 Laurel, who started her academic career in theater studies, went on to work for Apple, Activision, Atari, and Sun Microsystems among other companies.
-Her work, widely cited in technical literature, reminds us of the close connection between poetics and the design of human-computer interaction.
+Her work, widely cited in technical literature, reminds us of the close connection between poetics and the architecture of human-computer interaction.
 It is all the more important today, as immersive computational environments begin to structure experience beyond the merely instrumental.
-Computers mediate in the interface between the public and the private, between art and politics, and between forces of capital and control.
-The simulacrum requires that we advance a reflective "science of the mimetic arts" lest we lose a sense of what Michael Taussig has called the space ulterior to mimesis [@taussig_mimesis_1993, 129-144].
-The suspension of disbelief must remain, as it was in Samuel Coleridge's original formulation, a *willful* act, containing further a "semblance of truth" required to animate the shadows of imagination [@coleridge_biographia_1917, 6-7].
-An involuntary or worse yet forced suspension of disbelief can only lead to total critical disempowerment.
+Computers increasingly mediate in the interface between the public and the private, art and politics, and mind and body.
+The simulacrum requires that we advance a reflective "science of the mimetic arts" lest we lose a sense of what Michael Taussig has called the "space ulterior to mimesis" [@taussig_mimesis_1993, 129-144].
+The suspension of disbelief must remain, as it was in Samuel Coleridge's original formulation, a willful act, containing further a "semblance of truth" required to animate the shadows of imagination [@coleridge_biographia_1917, 6-7].
+An involuntary or worse yet forced suspension of disbelief can only lead to a state of total critical disempowerment.

+The history of human-computer interaction passes through several distinct stages, defined by their relationship to representation.
+Early computers were programmed by manipulating a complex arrangement of wires and relays.
+With time, that configuration could be abstracted into symbolic states, signified by marks on paper or tape.
+In the next stage of development, the physical arrangement of gates and relays was further codified into an artificial language.
+The programmer operated with a constrained vocabulary, receiving messages in response, in a dialog resembling human communication.
+Finally, as the use of computers spread, the paradigm of so called "direct interaction" shifted emphasis from verbal cues to visual and from symbol to icon.
+The communication was and continues to be direct in the sense of immediacy and immersion.
+By comparison to the verbal symbol, the icon appears to have relationship to the remote materialities of machine states less arbitrary than the symbol.
+Finally, one imagines an indexical connection between human and machine, by which brain states and machine states could correspond by a physical rather than merely visual linkage.
+It would be a mistake however, to understand this historical trajectory as one of increasing immediacy.
+A grammar of transformations always intercedes in the transition between brain states and machine configurations.
+The ability to govern that grammar sets the rules of engagement.
+The growing immediacy of computational mimesis underscores the political importance of holding the mechanisms of mediation in critical view.
+In reflecting on the history of human-computer interaction, I find myself with Plato, increasingly suspicious of mimesis: the more compelling the simulation, the more concealed the rule book.

 Before the 1980s, the dominant paradigm of interacting with machines was the dialog [@shaw_joss:_1964; @cameron_dialog:_1967; @gaines_timesharing_1986;